-This section specifies and describes the valuation of technical provisions and reinsurance recoverables for solvency purposes, the differences between the bases, methods and main assumptions used for the valuation of technical provisions for solvency purposes compared to those used in the statutory accounts.
+This section specifies and describes the valuation of technical provisions and reinsurance recoverables for Solvency purposes, the differences between the bases, methods and main assumptions used for the valuation of technical provisions for solvency purposes compared to those used in the statutory accounts.

-The technical provisions under EBS are determined as the sum of best estimate liabilities and the risk margin.
-Determining the technical provisions, we use a risk-free yield curve in line with EBS requirements.
-For EBS purposes, all policies are evaluated to ultimate.
+The technical provisions under Solvency II are determined as the sum of best estimate liabilities and the risk margin.
+Determining the technical provisions, we use a risk-free yield curve in line with Solvency II requirements.
+For Solvency II purposes, all policies are evaluated to ultimate.

-The best estimate liabilities is shown both on a gross basis and for the reinsurers' share.
+The best estimate liabilities are shown both on a gross basis and for the reinsurers' share.
 The risk margin is shown on a net basis reflecting the risk mitigation effect.
-For Gard Re, the only the line of business " Energy Offshore / Marine'" is applicable.
+For Gard, only the line of business "Marine, aviation and transport" is applicable.

-Best estimate provisions
+Best estimate liabilities

-The calculation of the best estimate provisions is based on the projection of future cash inflows and outflows like premiums, claims and expenses.
+The calculation of the best estimate liabilities is based on the projection of future cash inflows and outflows like premiums, claims and expenses.